You need two things to connect to that local hotspot. One you can probably buy at any computer store, but the other might be harder to come by.

 Let me explain…

-First the easy part: you need a wireless network adapter.
+First, the easy part: you need a wireless network adapter.
 WiFi (802.11) adapters are pretty much standard equipment in laptops these days, but not in desktops.
-Since desktops aren’t (typically) mobile, they assume you’ll used a wired connection and thus include a wired ethernet adapter instead.
+Since desktops aren’t (typically) mobile, it’s assume you’ll used a wired connection and thus include a wired ethernet adapter instead.

-You can add a wireless adapter to your system in several ways (links take you to example components):
+You can add a wireless adapter to your system in several ways.

 - An expansion card – Unlike laptops, desktops are designed with several slots for expansion cards, and wireless adapters are, indeed, available as expansion cards.
 In general, for a permanent installation, this is usually my first choice.

 - A USB plug-in – Wireless adapters are also available as devices you just plug into any available USB port on your system.
 Many are small, convenient, and quite inexpensive.

 - A wireless bridge – These devices plug into your existing ethernet connection and, effectively transform it into a wireless connection.
 This is probably my least favorite approach, only because it’s fairly uncommon, and I’ve had no direct experience with it.